MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/accepting-payments.md

+---
+summary:  MixPay API for creating a mixin payment.
+---

 ## POST /payments

 You can get the complete parameters to evoke [Mixin payment](https://developers.mixin.one/docs/schema#payment) from the api below to transfer assets.